austinjamesshank/simpleZooniverse/README.md

 Simplifying the Zooniverse Panoptes API functions for wider public use.

-Use the script below to quickly clone this repo to your Drive:
+For those using Google Colab, use the script below to quickly clone this repo to your Drive:

 - [Cloning script](https://colab.research.google.com/drive/18lzHK9njUxmhF9xt5jITV87mxpSDFATi#scrollTo=AItpzHuHRfmI)

+For those using SciServer, modify the command below to include your username in place of {user} and run it in a new terminal in SciServer.

+git clone https://github.com/austinjamesshank/simpleZooniverse.git /home/idies/workspace/Storage/{user}/persistent/

 ---